bchaindeveloper/bchaindeveloper/README.md

 # Blockchain & Web3 Developer

-<p>My expertise are in creating smart contracts using Solidity, Web3 applications, building front-end interfaces with React and working with blockchain/cryptocurrency protocols.
+<p>My expertise are in engineering smart contracts using Solidity, Web3 applications, building front-end interfaces with React and working with blockchain/cryptocurrency protocols.
 I am very passionate about the industry and excited to keep learning everyday. </p>

 <h3 align="left">Contact Me:</h3>